Year 5

 Curriculum.

-In history, we will study the lifestyle of Neolithic people.
+In history, we will study hill forts and the Iron Age

 Other news: